How Far Apart Should You Plant Blue Spruce Trees?

 Plant the tree in its new location and water it with a few gallons.
 Place a shading net over the spruce for the hot months in the year of transplanting.
 Be sure to mulch the root zone with organic matter to prevent the soil from drying out quickly.

-The second way to solve the problem of too dense a planting is to reduce the size of the spruce.
+The second way to solve the problem of planting too densely is to reduce the size of the spruce.

-You can cut back the young shoots of spruce by half each year and the growth rate will slow down considerably.
-This way you get a compact tree that can grow in a very small area.
+You can cut back the young spruce shoots by half-yearly, and the growth rate will slow down considerably.
+This way, you get a compact tree that can grow in a tiny area.

 Use only sharp tools for pruning.
 Before working, treat it with alcohol.
 It is better to prune in dry weather to avoid the infection of fungal disease.